Things to do in Saluda, NC, and the North Carolina Mountains

-Besides the many area attractions and activities in Asheville, you’ll find more fun and exciting things to do in Saluda and the North Carolina Mountains that are just a short distance away from the Orchard Inn.
-Whether you are looking for a relaxing getaway or an adventure-filled vacation, you’ll find the best of both worlds when you stay at our Saluda B&B. Create your own perfect getaway and plan your itinerary for a day or two or maybe more!
-For more things to do near Asheville, NC, download our Western North Carolina Vacation Guide, then explore our rooms and cottages!
+Besides the many area attractions and activities in Asheville, you’ll find more fun and exciting things to do in Saluda, NC, and the North Carolina Mountains that are just a short distance away from the Orchard Inn.
+Whether you are looking for a relaxing getaway or an adventure-filled vacation, you’ll find the best of both worlds when you stay at our Saluda B&B.

 The Great Smoky Mountains Railroad 226 Everett Street, Bryson City, NC 28713 | Phone: (800) 872-4681